jlapin1/StructCalc/README.md

 Interactive python script that allows the user to interface with PyRosetta.
 Allows the filtering of structure results using custom scoring functions made up of the individual Rosetta scoring terms.

+I have also provided 2 files that visually demonstrate aspects of this project: StructCalcAnimation.mp4 illustrates the process of calculating backbone orientations from NMR restraints; fit2data.pdf shows the programs 3 dimensional fit for Pf1 coat protein spectra.